Volograms/vol_cl_tools/README.md

 ## Quick-Start - Turn a *Volu* Capture into a 3D Model You Can Use

+There is a video tutorial available now [How to covert volograms to .obj files](https://youtu.be/PJ8_ZCduqLY).

 ### Get the vol2obj Tool

 * Get the *vol2obj* tool by downloading a [release](https://github.com/Volograms/vol_cl_tools/releases) (Windows),